Homestead Heritage, Elm Mott, Texas

 This narrative has been written over several days, and I have not re-read it to proofread it, so please overlook typos, stories told twice, etc.

 I have created two photo albums from this trip, one with cheese making and the cheese cave; the other album with photos of the fairgrounds and booths set up with the handmade items, the Homestead Heritage buildings, and photos I took walking around.
-Got to the link on the Photo Gallery 2011 page to see them.
-When I get time, I will insert photos in the text below.
+Here are links to several albums of photos I took.
+Album 1, Album 2, and I am adding a 2012 album of wildflowers since I’m updating this story in 2017 adding link to albums.
+Album 3.

 I didn’t have Internet connection during this time, so here is the cummulative story of my time at Homestead Heritage: